djalbat/lively-cli/README.md

   --watch-pattern|-w                             The glob pattern of files to watch.

-  --allowed_origin|-o                            The URL of the allowed origin, including port and protocol
+  --allowed_origin|-o                            The allowed origin, including port and protocol
 ```

 The typical use case is to watch a bundle file produced by Watchful and notify the browser whenever it changes.